jayantgautam/BOC-by-jayant-gautam/README.md

 A simple two-player Tic Tac Toe game built using Python.
 The game runs in the terminal and allows two users to play turn by turn using X and O.

-FEATURE
+# FEATURE

-Two-player gameplay (Player X vs Player O)
+Two-player gameplay (Player X vs Player O):

-Interactive console input
+-Interactive console input.
-Game rules loaded from an external text file
+-Game rules loaded from an external text file.
-Automatic win and draw detection
+-Automatic win and draw detection.
-Game history saved to a file
+-Game history saved to a file.

-TECHNOLOGIES USED
+# TECHNOLOGIES USED
 Python 3

 File handling (.txt files)